 Drafting Parenting Orders

-If a matter does resolve at the Family Dispute Resolution Conference, a client then attends on us to draft the agreement into Parenting Orders or a Parenting Plan to ensure all issues are covered.
+If parenting disputes are resolved at the Family Dispute Resolution Conference, the client then attends on us to draft the agreement into Parenting Orders or a Parenting Plan to ensure all issues are covered.

 In reaching an outcome, we do everything possible to ensure it is final to save on further legal costs and the emotional toll of revisiting the matter.